kevinduh/sockeye-recipes3/egs/asha/README.md

 Next, we will sample a subset of the hpm files for an actual run.
 In the following, the subdir run1 will perform ASHA for up to 20 hpm files.
 On the other hand, the subdir run2 will use all the 144 hpm files.
-The reason for this extra manual step is allow for different kinds of hyperparameter optimization runs.
+The reason for this extra manual step is to allow for different kinds of hyperparameter optimization experiments.

 ```
 mkdir -p hpms
 mv *.hpm hpms/
 python ../../../automl/generate_hpm_subspace.py run1 20
 python ../../../automl/generate_hpm_subspace.py run2 144
+ls run1/hpms/*.hpm
 ```

 Observe there are 20 random hpm files in `space1/run1/hpms/`, sampled from `space1/hpms/`.